fedi-dayeg/complete-nestjs-boilerplate/docs/environment.md

 ## Overview

-This document provides a comprehensive guide to configuring the Complete NestJS Boilerplate using environment variables.
+This document provides a comprehensive guide to configuring the Compelete NestJS Boilerplate using environment variables.
 The project uses a `.env` file to store all configuration settings including database connections, authentication, AWS services, and other application settings.

 All environment variables are validated using the `AppEnvDto` class to ensure required variables are present and properly formatted before the application starts.